 If a principal does not have detailed knowledge of an adventure activity as listed in the adventure activities guidelines below, it is recommended that further information and advice is sought from:

 - activity peak bodies (see activity specific guidelines)

 - teachers or other qualified person with recent experience instructing the activity, who can offer an understanding of both the technical requirements and the educational context.

-- the fire danger index and current fire conditions and warnings
+- fire danger rating and current fire conditions and warnings

-- the psychological and physical health and wellbeing of participants and staff on the activity
+- psychological and physical health and wellbeing of participants and staff on the activity

 A decision to proceed with the activity, modify it, cancel it or implement contingency plans should be made based on the pre-activity check and any issues that could reasonably be considered to negatively affect the activity and/ or the health and wellbeing of the participants and staff.